 On the other hand, your tree might take longer than four years to give you fruit for a number of reasons.
 If you prune it hard or if a winter freeze kills many branches or if it is otherwise stressed — for example, by poor irrigation — then it’s not going to fruit as early as it otherwise would.

-At the same time that I planted the Reed and Lamb trees above, in July 2013, I also planted a Sir-Prize avocado tree, but the Sir-Prize has yet to give us fruit and it’s because I’ve pruned it hard the last couple years in order to shape it.
+At the same time that I planted the Reed and Lamb trees above, in July 2013, I also planted a Sir-Prize avocado tree, but the Sir-Prize has yet to give us fruit and it’s partly because I’ve pruned it hard the last couple years in order to shape it.
 Avocados flower mostly toward the outside of their canopies, at the ends of their branches, so pruning inevitably reduces their potential to flower and set fruit.
 Every spring, my Sir-Prize has flowered lightly, but only next year will it flower heavily because I didn’t prune it this year, and it ought to finally set its first crop.
+(Sir-Prize is also known as a variety that starts bearing later than other varieties.)

 One final reason an avocado tree might take more than four years to bear fruit is if it is grown from seed and not grafted.
 In general, seedlings take longer to bear fruit than grafted trees.
 A seedling in my mom’s backyard took about six years before it produced fruit.